Alessandro Albanese

-Alessandro Albanese (born 12 January 2000) is a Belgian professional footballer who plays as a winger for Challenger Pro League club Virton on loan from Oostende.
+Alessandro Albanese (born 12 January 2000) is a Belgian professional footballer who plays as a winger for Challenger Pro League club RFC Liège.

 Club career

 Albanese began playing football at the age of 3 at Herstal, and continued his football training in the academies of Standard Liège, Porto, Hoffenheim, and Eintracht Frankfurt.
 After a year without a club, Albanese signed a professional contract with Waasland-Beveren in the summer of 2020.
 Albanese made his professional debut with Waasland-Beveren in a 3-1 Belgian First Division A win over K.V.
 Kortrijk, assisting his side's first goal in the 10th minute.

-On 4 January 2022, Albanese moved to Oostende and signed a contract until 2025.
-On 18 January 2023, he was loaned by Virton.
+On 4 January 2022, Albanese moved to Belgian Pro League club Oostende and signed a contract until 2025.
+On 18 January 2023, he was loaned by Challenger Pro League side Virton.

+On 4 July 2024, Albanese signed with HJK Helsinki in Finnish Veikkausliiga.

 International career

+Albanese is a former youth international for Belgium, having represented the country at under-16 and under-17 levels.

+Personal life

-Born in Belgium, Albanese is of Italian descent.
-He is a youth international for Belgium.
+Born in Belgium, Albanese is of Albanian/Arbëresh descent.
+He holds a dual citizenship of Belgium and Italy.